initialed85/fred/pkg/api_client/docs/OutputAPI.md

 	deletedAtNotilike := time.Now() // time.Time | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional)
-	deletedAtDesc := "deletedAtDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) deletedAtAsc := "deletedAtAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) taskIdEq := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL = comparison (optional) taskIdNe := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL != comparison (optional)
+	deletedAtDesc := "deletedAtDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) deletedAtAsc := "deletedAtAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) statusEq := "statusEq_example" // string | SQL = comparison (optional) statusNe := "statusNe_example" // string | SQL != comparison (optional)
+	statusGt := "statusGt_example" // string | SQL > comparison, may not work with all column types (optional) statusGte := "statusGte_example" // string | SQL >= comparison, may not work with all column types (optional) statusLt := "statusLt_example" // string | SQL < comparison, may not work with all column types (optional) statusLte := "statusLte_example" // string | SQL <= comparison, may not work with all column types (optional) statusIn := "statusIn_example" // string | SQL IN comparison, permits comma-separated values (optional) statusNotin := "statusNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) statusLike := "statusLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) statusNotlike := "statusNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) statusIlike := "statusIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) statusNotilike := "statusNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) statusDesc := "statusDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) statusAsc := "statusAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) exitStatusEq := int64(789) // int64 | SQL = comparison (optional) exitStatusNe := int64(789) // int64 | SQL != comparison (optional)
-	taskIdGt := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL > comparison, may not work with all column types (optional)
+	exitStatusGt := int64(789) // int64 | SQL > comparison, may not work with all column types (optional)
+	exitStatusGte := int64(789) // int64 | SQL >= comparison, may not work with all column types (optional)
+	exitStatusLt := int64(789) // int64 | SQL < comparison, may not work with all column types (optional)
+	exitStatusLte := int64(789) // int64 | SQL <= comparison, may not work with all column types (optional)
+	exitStatusIn := int64(789) // int64 | SQL IN comparison, permits comma-separated values (optional)
+	exitStatusNotin := int64(789) // int64 | SQL NOT IN comparison, permits comma-separated values (optional)
+	exitStatusDesc := "exitStatusDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) exitStatusAsc := "exitStatusAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) bufferEq := "bufferEq_example" // string | SQL = comparison (optional) bufferNe := "bufferNe_example" // string | SQL != comparison (optional)
+	bufferGt := "bufferGt_example" // string | SQL > comparison, may not work with all column types (optional) bufferGte := "bufferGte_example" // string | SQL >= comparison, may not work with all column types (optional) bufferLt := "bufferLt_example" // string | SQL < comparison, may not work with all column types (optional) bufferLte := "bufferLte_example" // string | SQL <= comparison, may not work with all column types (optional) bufferIn := "bufferIn_example" // string | SQL IN comparison, permits comma-separated values (optional) bufferNotin := "bufferNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) bufferLike := "bufferLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferNotlike := "bufferNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferIlike := "bufferIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferNotilike := "bufferNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferDesc := "bufferDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) bufferAsc := "bufferAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) errorEq := "errorEq_example" // string | SQL = comparison (optional) errorNe := "errorNe_example" // string | SQL != comparison (optional) errorGt := "errorGt_example" // string | SQL > comparison, may not work with all column types (optional) errorGte := "errorGte_example" // string | SQL >= comparison, may not work with all column types (optional) errorLt := "errorLt_example" // string | SQL < comparison, may not work with all column types (optional) errorLte := "errorLte_example" // string | SQL <= comparison, may not work with all column types (optional) errorIn := "errorIn_example" // string | SQL IN comparison, permits comma-separated values (optional) errorNotin := "errorNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) errorLike := "errorLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) errorNotlike := "errorNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) errorIlike := "errorIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) errorNotilike := "errorNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) errorDesc := "errorDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) errorAsc := "errorAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) taskIdEq := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL = comparison (optional) taskIdNe := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL != comparison (optional) taskIdGt := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | SQL > comparison, may not work with all column types (optional)